davidrhoden/davidrhoden-basic-netlify/timeline/regatta/regatta-jul-7-2012.md

 title: Sailed and failed at the regatta again.
 date: 2012-07-01T12:00:00.000Z
 excerpt: Trey is a good sport to keep sailing with me.
-summary: Trey is a good sport to keep sailing with me.
 category: timeline
 image: /static/img/timeline/regatta-jul-1-2012/regatta-jul-1-2012-on-boat.jpg
 tags: